pmunts/libsimpleio/README.txt

 Ada, C++, C#, Free Pascal, Modula-2, and Python that define OOP (Object Oriented Programming) thick binding classes for libsimpleio.

+The Ada library unit packages in the libsimpleio code tree are especially rich and are both more numerous and more refined than those for other programming languages.
+Ada was originally developed and released in 1983 to replace a myriad of other programming languages used for developing software for military aircraft and other complex weapons systems.
+With the help of libsimpleio, Ada is still one of the best languages around for developing reliable embedded systems software for Linux computers.
+See also MuntsOS Embedded Linux, which uses libsimpleio pervasively.

 Documentation

 The user manual for libsimpleio is available at UserManual.pdf.